 What do I need to know?

 The Koorie index of names is a database which can be searched to locate references to Victorian Aboriginal people who are mentioned in some archival records that relate to Aboriginal affairs (1839-1946).
 This database is not accessible online and is only searchable on-site at the Victorian Archives Centre in North Melbourne.
 The original archival record has been transcribed for the Koorie Index of Names.
 Therefore the index may reflect variations in spelling of names and places.

 The index is not a dossier of Aboriginal people, groups and places in Victoria.

 How do I search?

 - The index can be searched on computers at the Victorian Archives Centre reading room in North Melbourne.

 - Enter a partial or full name into the index.
-Entering less information (e.g. surname only, or partial surname) can sometimes yield more results.
+Entering less information (for example, surname only, or partial surname) can sometimes yield more results.

-- You can also search by place (i.e. Lake Tyers, Milltown).
+- You can also search by place (for example, Lake Tyers, Milltown).

 - Note the reference number provided and enter this information into the advanced search page - then order the original archival record in which the name appears.